Authored by the expert who managed and guided the team behind the Australia Property Pack

 Sources: Unicorn Buyers Agents, Forbes Global Properties, Properstar, Ambyy

-10) New zoning laws will boost high-density developments in key areas impacting property values
+10) New zoning laws will boost high-density developments in some areas, affecting property values

 Sydney's zoning laws are changing, especially in suburbs like Bankstown, The Bays, and Crows Nest.